 php command PHP Framework in this tutorial.
 So we need to install it properly before starting.
 We can install PHP like below.

-Ubuntu, Debian, Mint, Kali:
+Install PHP For Ubuntu, Debian, Mint, Kali:

 $ sudo apt install php